Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 24 Oktober 2025 10.06.29 UTC
+- WIB: Jumat, 24 Oktober 2025 11.30.54 UTC
-- WITA: Jumat, 24 Oktober 2025 11.06.29 UTC
+- WITA: Jumat, 24 Oktober 2025 12.30.54 UTC
-- WIT: Jumat, 24 Oktober 2025 12.06.29 UTC
+- WIT: Jumat, 24 Oktober 2025 13.30.54 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: success
+Kategori: inspirational